pyronimous/grblForCyclone/README.md

  (min Z disabled)  |   min Z                             |     disabled
  digital pin 18    |   Z probe                           |     OK working

-- pin 3 is labeled as min X endstop in RAMP
+- pin 3 is labeled as min X endstop in RAMPS
 - pin 14 is labeled as min Y
-- pin 18 is labeeld as min Z (connect the probe wires here)
+- pin 18 is labeled as min Z (connect the probe wires here)

  UNTESTED: Motor ON, motor direction, coolant, etc
 ```